 Karnala Fort, Sahyadri treks, Treks near Mumbai, Day treks near Mumbai, Indiahikes

 This is one of the most accessible treks from Mumbai which starts at Karnala Bird Sanctuary.
 There are multiple routes to get to the top, but the trails are well defined in spite of the thick vegetation around.

-The trek, though a bit challenging, is thoroughly enjoyable and provides a great introduction to trekking for beginners.
+The trek, is thoroughly enjoyable and provides a great introduction to trekking for beginners.
+This is one of the easiest treks near Mumbai that you can do.
 The forest department also has a few shelters along the way to rest and catch your breath.

 Once at the summit, you see the 600+ year old fort that has changed hands beginning with Devagiri Yadavas and ending in British East India Company with the Tughlaq rulers, Portuguese, Shivaji’s command and the Mughals in between.

 The highlight of the trek is the 360° view of the Raigad district.
 On clear days towards the end of the monsoons, you see the entire surroundings painted in green and that is a sight to behold.